Compulsory 5 day excursion in the week before the start of semester.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

 Please note: international students should refer to this page to get an indicative course cost.

-3 x 1-hr lectures and 1 x 3-hr lab work weekly throughout semester 1, plus 5 days of field work before semester 1
+Online pre-recorded lectures (2hrs per week), 12 x 3-hr lab work weekly throughout semester 1, 5 days of field work before semester 1

 |Timetable||View the lecture timetable | View the full unit timetable|